How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-The surveyed literature also reveals two strategies to provide \textit{proactivity}: leveraging the conversational context and randomly selecting a topic. \textbf{[S1] Leveraging the conversational context} is the most frequent strategy \cite{chaves2018single, avula2018searchbots, shum2018eliza, duijvelshoff2017use, thies2017how}, in which proactive messages relate to contextual information provided in the conversation to increase the usefulness of interventions \cite{avula2018searchbots, duijvelshoff2017use, shum2018eliza}. \cite{shum2018eliza} argue that general purpose, emotional aware chatbots should recognize user's interests and intents from the conversational context to proactively offer comfort and relevant services.
-In \cite{duijvelshoff2017use}, the chatbot leverages conversational context to suggest new topics and propose to add documents or links to assist employees in a work-related group chat.
-The chatbots studied by \cite{chaves2018single} introduce new topics based on keywords from previous utterances posted in the chat.
-According to \cite{shum2018eliza}, leveraging the context can also help to smoothly guide the user to a target topic.
-One surveyed paper \cite{portela2017new} proposes a chatbot that \textbf{[S2] selects a topic randomly} but also observes that the lack of context is the major problem of this approach.
-Contextualized proactive interventions also suggest that the chatbot is attentive to the conversation, which conveys \textit{conscientiousness}, which is discussed in the next section.
+The surveyed literature also reveals two strategies to provide \textit{proactivity}: leveraging the conversational context and randomly selecting a topic. \textbf{[S1] Leveraging the conversational context} is the most frequent strategy \citep{chaves2018single, avula2018searchbots, shum2018eliza, duijvelshoff2017use, thies2017how}, in which proactive messages relate to contextual information provided in the conversation to increase the usefulness of interventions \citep{avula2018searchbots, duijvelshoff2017use, shum2018eliza}. \citet{shum2018eliza} argue that general purpose, emotionally aware chatbots should recognize users' interests and intents from the conversational context to proactively offer comfort and relevant services.
+In \citet{duijvelshoff2017use}, the chatbot leverages conversational context to suggest new topics and propose to share documents or links to assist employees in a work-related group chat.
+The chatbots studied by \citet{chaves2018single} introduce new topics based on keywords from previous utterances posted in the chat.
+According to \citet{shum2018eliza}, leveraging the context can also help smoothly guide the user to a target topic.
+Researchers in the chatbots domain can refer to the emerging literature on Ambient Intelligence (see, e.g., ~\citep{stefanidi2019parlami, leonidis2017using}) to understand how contextual knowledge can be leveraged to convey proactivity.
+One surveyed paper \citep{portela2017new} proposes a chatbot that \textbf{[S2] selects a topic randomly} but also observes that the lack of context is a major problem of this approach.
+Contextualized proactive interventions also suggest that the chatbot should be attentive to the conversation, which conveys \textit{conscientiousness}, as discussed in the next section.